Types of Programming Paradigms

 Every day, we come across different programming languages that we use for specific purposes.
-A program can be built in multiple ways to provide solutions to a problem.
+A problem can be solved in multiple ways using different programs.

-But the path we choose has a lot to do with the time and space complexity of the code, development time efficiency, and even how easily other coders can understand the code.
-Before getting deep into the subject, let us all understand what a programming paradigm means.
+However, the approach we choose significantly affects the time and space complexity of the code, efficiency of development, and even the code’s readability for other programmers.
+Before getting deep into the subject, let’s understand what a programming paradigm means.

-Now, let us look into the different types of programming paradigms available.
+Let’s explore the different types of programming paradigms.
 They are broadly classified into Imperative Paradigm and Declarative Paradigm, which are further subclassified as shown in the following diagram.

 Imperative Programming

-When you go shopping, you usually write down the name of the things you need to buy before reaching the mall.
+When you go shopping, you usually write down the names of items you need before reaching the mall.
 Similarly, this paradigm consists of a list of programming statements.

-They are first executed, and then the results are stored in a variable.
+Statements are executed, and the results are stored in variables.
 It is more of a line-by-line instruction given to the computer.

 Let us understand imperative programming using a C++ program that gives us factorial of a number.